10 of the best London food tours and tastings

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

-Food tours and tastings are one of my favourite things to do when I’m travelling – from Thai street food tours to Caribbean chocolate tastings, they’re a great insight into a new destination.
+Food tours and tastings are one of my favourite things to do when I’m travelling – from Thai street food tours to Caribbean chocolate making, they’re a great insight into a new destination.
 But some of the most interesting food tours I’ve done have been in London.

 10 great London food tours and tastings